Quantum error detection in qubit-resonator star architecture: Leakage detection and postselection

 To study possible reasons for detection probability dynamics, we measure the leakage accumulation in the qubits during the error detection cycles.
 While the rest of the experiments of this paper are done with a two state classifier, we use here a three state classifier and optimize the readout parameters to differentiate the three qubit states $\ket{0}$, $\ket{1}$ and $\ket{2}$.
 In this experiment, the correct assignment probability is $>99~\%$ for state $\ket{0}$ (except \data{}2 : $>\SI{97}{\percent}$), $>\SI{94}{\percent}$ for state $\ket{1}$, and $>\SI{93}{\percent}$ for state $\ket{2}$ (except $\ancilla{}_\xtype{}$ : $>84\%$).
 We account a qubit measured in the state $\ket{2}$ as leakage.

 We execute the quantum error detection protocol with the three state classifier.
-In Fig.~\ref{fig:Leakage}a, we show the error syndromes of both $S_\xtype{}$ and $S_\ztype{}$ stabilizers after rejecting any run that contains $\ket{2}$ results.
-After a few cycles the syndrome fraction plateau, while on the other hand, the syndrome fraction keep increasing in Fig.~\ref{fig:Syndromes} where leakage is not rejected.
-In addition, compare the fraction of leakage detected for ancilla qubits, see Fig~\ref{fig:Leakage}b, and data qubits, Fig~\ref{fig:Leakage}c.
-We see a steady increase of leakage fraction with $N$ (and $n$) for both $\ancilla{}_\xtype$ and $\ancilla{}_\ztype$.
-On the other hand, the leakage remains low in data qubit.
-Therefore, we hypothesise that leakage in this QPU mainly arises from the readout pulses or \move{} gates.
-We observe an irregularly high leakage for $\ancilla{}_\xtype{}$ and \data{}3 between cycle \num{8} and cycle \num{18} that could be explained by some drift of the device parameters during the long measurement time of the experiment.
+In Fig.~\ref{fig:Leakage}, we show the leakage fraction detected for ancilla and data qubits.
+Moreover, we swap the role of physical qubits (see Fig.~\ref{fig:Leakage} caption) to pin down any individual physical qubit effects.
+In many cases, we see a steady increase of leakage fraction in ancilla qubits with the cycle index.
+In contrast, the leakage fraction in data qubits remains low and within the range of readout error.
+In Fig.~\ref{fig:Leakage}(a), we observe an exceptionally high leakage for $\ancilla{}_\ztype{}$ between cycle \num{10} and cycle \num{15} that could be explained by some drift of the device parameters during the long measurement time of the experiment.

+A probable source of leakage is state transition during qubit readout~\cite{Martinis2016Leakage,Blais2022Leakage}, since ancilla qubits are measured every cycle.
+Leakage induced by \move{} gates would also explain the results since they are only used between the ancilla qubits and the resonator.
+Further study of the physical properties of the qubits and the \move{} gates is expected to be beneficial to improve the performance of the QPU.